Yuan-Meng/personal_website/content/posts/causality.md

 [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) combines ideas from DiD and synth and is the best of both worlds:

-- **Unlike synth**, there is an actual control group not exposed to the new feature 👉 this means CausalImpact can use control data from both pre- and post-launching periods whereas synth only makes use of the pre-launching data 👉 hopefully, more data means more generalizable and robust
+- **Unlike synth**, there is an actual control group not exposed to the new feature 👉 this means CausalImpact can use control data from both pre- and post-launching periods whereas synth only makes use of the pre-launching data, in the hope that more data leads to higher generalizability and robustness
-- **Unlike DiD**, we don't need to assume the same regional differences across time or the same time effects across regions 👉 instead, we can build a Bayesian structural time-series model using the control data to predict a "synthetic treatment" trend and compare it with the actual treatment data
+- **Unlike DiD**, we don't need to assume the same regional differences across time or the same time effects across regions 👉 instead, we can build a Bayesian structural time-series model using the control data to predict a "synthetic treatment" trend and compare it with the actual treatment

 Google open-sourced the `CausalImpact` R package.
 Below is a toy example: